Zubax/bro/README.md

 Bro is an LLM computer-using agent (CUA) designed to autonomously perform mundane tasks related to business operations and administration, such as doing accounting, filing paperwork, and submitting applications.
+Bro is primarily designed to run on a dedicated VM or a spare laptop;
+it runs as a headless process and offers a remotely accessible web interface for monitoring and control (default port 8814).

 ℹ️ *"Bro" is Latvian for "one who beheads the Messiah".*